Nigeria exchanges 110 Gigabyte per second of traffic locally

 “Videos are heavy, they occupy a lot of space and the cost of hosting in Nigeria is still on the high side, considering the volume it brings into the country it might cost them far more that what they are currently paying internationally.

-“Secondly, the movie industry has not taken advantage of the internet for now; aside IrokoTv there is no other local internet platform that host Nollywood videos.
+“Secondly, the movie industry has not taken advantage of the internet for now; aside IroTv there is no other local internet platform that host Nollywood videos.

+“More so, there is no demand to some extent of online videos.

 Head of engineering at Seacom, a submarine cable operator with a network of submarine and terrestrial high-speed fibre-optic cable that serves the east and west coasts of Africa, Mark Tinka said Most African Internet users tend to get much more of their content from Europe than from the US.